Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-With the previous methods, the column was added at the end, but if you want to add the column at a specific position, you can use the insert()
+With the previous methods, the column was added at the end, but if you want to add the column in a specific position, you can use the insert()

 method.

-For example, if you want to add a column in position 3 (considering that counting starts from position 0), with the column name being inserted column and its value being double that of column three, it would be done as follows
+For example, if you want to add a column at position 3 (keeping in mind that indexing starts from position 0), with the name of the column being inserted column and its value being double that of the column three, it would be done as follows:

 dataframe.insert(loc=3, column="columna insertada", value=dataframe["tres"]*2)